Fact-checked by the SnapMessages editorial team

 How long do I have to report fraudulent bank transactions?

 Under the Electronic Fund Transfer Act (EFTA), you must report unauthorized electronic transactions within 60 days of the statement date to receive full protection.
-If you report within 2 business days, your liability is capped at $50.
+Reporting within 2 business days caps your liability at $50.
 Between 3 and 60 days, liability rises to $500.
 After 60 days, you may bear the full loss.
-Report as fast as possible.
+Report as fast as possible, institutions like Chase, Wells Fargo, and Bank of America all have 24-hour fraud lines for exactly this reason.

 Should I be worried about identity theft after an email hack?

 Absolutely.
-Your inbox almost certainly contains enough information for identity theft — account statements, insurance documents, tax correspondence, and personal identification details.
+Your inbox almost certainly contains enough information for identity theft, account statements, insurance documents, tax correspondence, and personal identification details.
 Place a free credit freeze with all three major bureaus (Equifax, Experian, TransUnion) if you believe sensitive personal data was exposed.
-A credit freeze is free, reversible, and prevents new accounts from being opened in your name.
+A credit freeze is free, reversible, and prevents new accounts from being opened in your name without your knowledge.

 What if the hacker changed my recovery phone number and email?